-Complex Trauma and Highly Sensitive Persons (HSPs)
+Complex Trauma and Highly Sensitive Persons (HSPs), Intense and Gifted Adults

-Trauma affects highly sensitive and intense people more intensely.
+Narcissistic trauma affects highly sensitive and intense people more intensely.

-Because of your receptivity, you see, hear and know what others don’t.
+Because of your receptivity, you see, hear, and know what others don’t.

 Your empathy means you take in more and feel more.
-You cannot help but be affected by toxic family dynamics, overt or covert abuse and manipulation.
+You cannot help but be affected by toxic family dynamics, overt or covert abuse, and manipulation.

-Being different by default, as a child you needed extra love and support to counteract isolation, alienation and despair.
+Being different by default, as a child, you needed extra love and support to counteract isolation, alienation, and despair.

 Your perceptivity and intolerance of injustice mean you are susceptible to existential depression.